KananIbadzade/Research-Asssistant/README.md

 4. Click "Load unpacked" and select the `extension-folder`
 5. That's it!
 Start using it on any webpage 🎉

 **⏳ First-time note:** The backend is on Render's free plan, so it sleeps after 15 minutes of inactivity.
-The first request might take 30-60 seconds to wake up - just be patient!
+The first request might take 30-60 seconds to wake up, just be patient!
 After that, it's fast. ☕

 ## 🔧 Running It Locally (For Developers)